cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 <details>
 <summary>Instructions</summary>

-You can scale your Kubernetes application running on the IBM Cloud Kubernetes service by specifying the number of replicas by:
+You can scale your Kubernetes application running on the IBM Cloud Kubernetes service by specifying the number of replicas via:

   * Running the ```kubectl scale``` command
   * Using a deployment configuration file
   * Navigating to the deployments view in the IBM Cloud Kubernetes service dashboard and modifying the configuration

 Let's go ahead and scale the *account*, *provider* and *cost* service deployments.

 1. In this step you will scale the *account* deployment by adding 2 replicas, the *provider* deploment with 4 replicas and the *cost* deployment with 8 replicas

-1.1.
-Scale the dep-account deployment by adding 2 replicas ***using the kubectl scale command***

 <details>
-<summary>Instructions</summary>
+<summary>1.1.
+Scale the dep-account deployment by adding 2 replicas using the kubectl scale command </summary>

-Note: If you modified the Kubernetes namespace in the last lab, set it back to the default by executing the following command:
+Note: If you modified the Kubernetes namespace in the last lab, you need to first set it back to the default namespace by executing the following command:

 ```
 $ kubectl config set-context --current --namespace=default